brojonat/pymc-sandbox/README.md

 The project provides a framework for several common statistical use cases, including: modeling simple success/failure outcomes with **Bernoulli trials**, comparing conversion rates in **A/B tests**, solving exploration/exploitation problems with **Multi-Armed Bandits**, and estimating event rates over time for different groups with **Poisson Cohorts**.
 The goal is to provide a practical, hands-on example of how modern data tools can be combined with powerful libraries like PyMC to solve real-world problems.

 TODO: currently we just have the data layer implemented, we still need to implement the Bayesian inference endpoints which will give us posteriors for each experiment type which we'll then send to the client for visualization.
+The way this will (probably) work is that we fit the data for an experiment and output the posterior distributions to a

 ## Getting Started